Cognitive Dysfunction clinical trials at University of California Health

 open to eligible people ages 55-80

-The primary purpose of this study is to evaluate the effect of JNJ-63733657 versus placebo on cognitive decline using the Alzheimer's Disease Assessment Scale Cognitive subscale 13-item version (ADAS-Cog13).
+The primary purpose of this study is to evaluate the effect of JNJ-63733657 versus placebo on clinical decline as measured by the Integrated Alzheimer's Disease Rating Scale (iADRS), a composite of cognition and function.

 at UCLA UCSD

 open to eligible females ages 40 years and up

 This study will test whether a physical activity intervention can improve cognition in breast cancer survivors and help the development of physical activity guidelines for cognition in breast cancer survivors.

 Network-targeted Theta-burst Stimulation for Episodic Memory Improvement in Mild Cognitive Impairment